HyoungsungKim/ECC-PoW-project/README.md

 2019.09.01

 - `OptimizedDecoding` function is implemented
-  - It is 20% faster than previous decoder (Different up to seed)
+  - When every condition is same, It is 20% faster than previous decoder (Different up to seed)

 Previous Implementation